hlorus/CAD_Sketcher/docs/advanced.md

 In order to contribute either post a pull request with your changes on [github](https://github.com/hlorus/CAD_Sketcher) or ask on [discord](https://discord.gg/GzpJsShgxa) for commit access.

+> **Note:** There are github workflows which will automatically test and build the documentation after changes are made.

 <!-- TODO: Workboard -->

 ### Development